-Subsequently, SRBC approached CENAB about a proposed change to the flow criteria for making releases from SRBC-owned water supply storage contained in Cowanesque Lake.
+Subsequently, SRBC approached CENAB about a proposed change to the flow criteria for making releases from SRBC-owned water supply storage contained in Curwensville Lake.
 SRBC requested this change so that water supply releases for consumptive use mitigation would be consistent with its recently adopted Low Flow Protection Policy.
 The proposed change would replace the existing annual Q7-10 trigger flow values for initiating water supply releases with monthly P95 flow values to be applied only in the months of July, August, September, October, and November (JASON months).
 It is important to note that the actual release rate, once water supply releases begin, would be consistent with the existing water control plan.

 d.
 Factors Affecting Scope and Level of Review.
 The consequences of the proposed change to trigger flow values were initially investigated by SRBC using an 'allowed for use' planning model called Operational Analysis and Simulation of Integrated Systems (OASIS), calibrated specifically for the Susquehanna River Basin.
-Subsequently, CENAB prepared its own assessment, confirming that the proposed adjustment would be feasible, would have no significant impact on Cowanesque Lake, and would support SRBC's low flow protection policies for the Susquehanna River Basin.
+Subsequently, CENAB prepared its own assessment, confirming that the proposed adjustment would be feasible, would have no significant impact on Curwensville Lake, and would support SRBC's low flow protection policies for the Susquehanna River Basin.
 The findings were coordinated with Federal, state, & local resource agencies and the public.
-Generally, respondents expressed strong support for the proposed adjustment.
-A final Environmental Assessment (EA) was published in August 2013 and a Finding of No Significant Impact/(FONSI) was released in September 2013.
-A brief letter report summarizing the investigations, assessments, and reasons for the proposed change was prepared and furnished to CENAD in November 2013.
-By memorandum dated February 2014, CENAD concurred in the findings and recommendations and granted approval to proceed with revisions to the existing Cowanesque Lake Reservoir Regulation Manual.
+A brief letter report summarizing the investigations, assessments, and reasons for the proposed change was prepared and furnished to CENAD in July 2016.
+By memorandum dated December 2016, CENAD concurred in the findings and recommendations and granted approval to proceed with revisions to the existing Curwensville Lake Reservoir Regulation Manual.
+A final Environmental Assessment (EA) was published in March 2018 and a Finding of No Significant Impact (FONSI) was also released in March 2018.

-With these analyses and documents as background, there are two types of changes anticipated within the revised Cowanesque Lake Reservoir Regulation Manual.
+With these analyses and documents as background, there are two types of changes anticipated within the revised Curwensville Lake Reservoir Regulation Manual.
 The first type of change involves routine updates necessitated by continually evolving conditions.
-These routine updates will cover items such as: contacts (to revise names, phone numbers and email addresses); document format (to conform to recent guidance); charts/plots/tables (to reflect hydrologic data and trends observed since the last reservoir regulation manual update); and data acquisition/processing/dissemination methods (to reflect recent improvements in data management technology).
+These routine updates will cover items such as: contacts (to revise names, phone numbers and email addresses); document format (to conform to recent update in guidance); charts/plots/tables (to reflect hydrologic data and trends observed since the last reservoir regulation manual update); and data acquisition/processing/dissemination methods (to reflect recent improvements in data management technology).

 The second type of change involves minor adjustments to the existing water control plan to conform to SRBC's new Low Flow Protection Policy.
-Trigger flows for initiating releases from Cowanesque Lake water supply storage space will be changed from annual Q7-10 values to those triggers patterned after the JASON monthly P95 values.
+Trigger flows for initiating releases from Curwensville Lake water supply storage space will be changed from annual Q7-10 values to those triggers patterned after the JASON monthly P95 values.
 It is important to note that the adjustments to the trigger flow values will: (1) require no additional outlay of Federal or non-federal funds; (2) involve no physical changes or new construction; and (3) maintain the existing storage allocation among flood control, water supply, and government conservation.

-Updates and revisions to the Cowanesque Lake Reservoir Regulation Manual are not expected to be challenging or controversial.
+Updates and revisions to the Curwensville Lake Reservoir Regulation Manual are not expected to be challenging or controversial.
 There are minimal risks associated with these changes.
 Likewise, there are no increases in threats to human life/safety associated with the changes.
 The alterations to the trigger flow values for initiating water supply releases represent minor changes only to the timing of water supply releases and do not substantially change the flow rates themselves.
-The timing, duration, and depth of water supply drawdowns in Cowanesque Lake may be altered slightly, and there will be slight improvements to the downstream environment with implementation of triggers patterned after the JASON monthly P95 flow values.
+The timing, duration, and depth of water supply drawdowns in Curwensville Lake may be altered slightly, and there will be slight improvements to the downstream environment with implementation of triggers patterned after the JASON monthly P95 flow values.